Human Development and Family Sciences

 - It is important to make arrangements for your practicum the semester before you take HDFS 4314.

-The fall/spring practicum course can be either 90 or 150 volunteers hours.
+The fall/spring practicum course can be either 90 or 150 volunteer hours.
 Some sites require a criminal background check for all volunteers.
 Some sites require a criminal background check for all volunteers.
 If your practicum site requires a background check but does not provide this service, please contact your fall/spring practicum course instructor

 Note: The summer practicum course is limited to 90 hours.
 Students interested in earning the Certified Family Life Education credential will need to complete the 150-hour option in either the fall or spring semesters.
 Some sites require a criminal background check for all volunteers.
 If your practicum site requires a background check but does not provide this service, please contact your summer practicum course instructor.